Introduction

 If Yeshua’s significance emerged primarily after his death — through:

-- Interpretative preaching by his disciples,
+- Interpretative preaching by his disciples and apostles,

 - Development of theological claims,